ryuji-konishi/AplacChat/frontend/README.md

 # Front-End Component

 ## aplac-chat.koni4.net
-This folder contains the web site files that are statically placed on the web hosting server.
+This folder contains the .NET Core 2.0 project for APLaC-Chat web site.
-This is done because of hosting cost, web hosting services that are available for ASP.NET are slightly more expensive than the plain old (Linux + CGI) services.
-The files in this folder are generated locally by saving files with web browser while showing the local running frontend web page with dotnet run command.

 ## Files
-#### 'chat.service'
+#### 'frontend.service'
 This is a Linux SystemD daemon service definition file, used when a daemon is registered.

+#### 'frontend.env'
+This file is used to define the environment variables that are used the frontend serice runs.